Gordon of Kabul

 Afghanistan ‘is lost’

-Posted in Afghanistan, Britain, British army, Canada, War by Jonathan Miller on October 25, 2007
+Posted in Afghanistan, Britain, British army, Canada, War by Deputy city editor on October 25, 2007

 While the MoD continues plans to prepare to deploy the entire Parachute regiment in Hellmand province next year with Eurofighter jets (!) and even the new Merlin helicopter, cooler heads are noting an inconvenient truth.
 We have already lost.
 Let us review the evidence: